 - Arts activities in educational institutions normally funded through the curriculum and operating budgets

-- Projects that are the core business of an organisation or service provider
+- Projects that are the core business of an educational institute

 - Projects that mainly deliver outcomes for other sectors, such as health, heritage or environment